 "Kyle came to Waynesburg and immediately established himself as one of the best athletes I had during my tenure," said former Waynesburg University head baseball coach Mike Humiston, who led the team for 16 years and spent several years before as an assistant coach.
 "He immediately took over at shortstop and was consistently at or near the top of the order on a daily basis."

-After graduating with a bachelor's degree in Criminal Justice and adding a master's in counseling from Waynesburg in 2015, Sasala really established himself in the coaching ranks at fellow PAC member Grove City, where he spent nine years with the Wolverines.
+After graduating with a bachelor's degree in criminal justice and adding a master's in counseling from Waynesburg in 2015, Sasala really established himself in the coaching ranks at fellow PAC member Grove City, where he spent nine years with the Wolverines.
 His time in Mercer County was highlighted by a school-record 30 wins in 2023 that included a 16-4 record in conference play.
 He was also in the dugout for three 28-win squads and a 27-17 team in 2016 that won the ECAC D-III Southwest title.
 That championship carries significance for Sasala, as he served as interim head coach during that tournament run.

 When he left Grove City, he was serving as the team's association head coach and recruiting coordinator.